• Skip to primary navigation

 ingredients to make this recipe

-• Buttermilk: Tenderizes the shrimp and helps the coating stick.
-Substitutions: Sour cream, greek yogurt, or 1 cup (250 ml) whole milk with 1 tablespoon (15 ml) lemon juice or white vinegar and let it sit for 5 minutes before adding the shrimp
+• Buttermilk: Tenderizes the shrimp, adds a subtle tang, and acts as a glue for the cornstarch.
+Sub: Greek yogurt, sour cream, or homemade buttermilk (mix 1 cup of whole milk with 1 tablespoon of lemon juice or white vinegar and let it sit for 5 minutes).

-• Salt & Black Pepper: To season the shrimp.
+• Salt & Black Pepper: Seasons the shrimp to increase flavor.

-• Green Onion: To add a pop of color and flavor.
+• Green Onion: A garnish for color and aroma.

-• Sweet Chili Sauce: A thick, mild, honey-like glaze with chili flakes [I recommend Mae Ploy or Maggi].
-Substitution: Mix 2 parts sriracha, 1 part honey, and rice vinegar.
+• Sweet Chili Sauce: Thickens and adds sweetness to the sauce.
+I prefer Mae Ploy or Maggi.
+Sub: 2 parts sriracha, 1 part honey, splash of rice vinegar.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.